productResearcher/bootstrap-portfolio/README.md

 ## This is a class work 9 Dec 22

-Welcome to my portfolio page, I build this portfolio to showcase my work and skills, enjoy.
+Welcome to my portfolio page, I build this portfolio as a school challenge to showcase my work and skills, enjoy.

 ## Tech stack